Le Clos record bid flops as Aussies rule the pool

-Gold Coast, Australia, April 6, 2018 (AFP) - - Chad le Clos's bid to become the Commonwealth Games' most decorated athlete hit the skids on Friday as Australia's gold-medal machine clicked into high gear on Gold Coast.
+Gold Coast (Australia) (AFP) - Chad le Clos's bid to become the Commonwealth Games' most decorated athlete hit the skids on Friday as Australia's gold-medal machine clicked into high gear on Gold Coast.

 The South African won the 50m butterfly but shortly after stepping off the podium, his seventh-place finish in the 200m freestyle halted his tilt at a record 19 medals.